rahul9852-dot/mern-weather-app/README.md

 - Users can see city weather as default, preferably my current location
 - Users can search for Zipcode to see their current weather and their 10 most recent weather update
-- Users can see weather of today and the next 10 days
+- Users can see the weather of today and the next 10 days
 - Users can see the date and location of the weather
 - Users can see according to image for each type of weather
 - Users can see the min and max degree each day